masc-ucsc/docs/docs/pyrope/10-internals.md

 The compiler has three IR levels: The high level is the parse AST, the mid-level is the LNAST, and the low level is the Lgraph.
-This section explains the main steps in the LNAST optimizations/transformations before performing type sysnthesis and generating the lower level Lgraph.
+This section explains the main steps in the LNAST optimizations/transformations before performing type synthesis and generating the lower level Lgraph.
 This is a minimum of optimizations without them several type conflicts would be affected.